pUrGe12/DLL-side-loading-poc/README.md

 - Save the DLLs and the binary in the same directory
 - Run the binary to get the expected result
 - Move the `good_dll.dll` to the previous directory and rename `mal_dll.dll` as good_dll.dll

+Going by how windows searches for relevant DLLs, it will first look in the current directory for `good_dll.dll` and thus, read our malicious DLL and load that instead.

+- Run the binary again and get the hacked message

 Alternatively,

 Compile the `Malware.cpp` using